SulimanTwfiq/point-of-sale/README.md

 Point of sale

 Made with love using :
-reactjs (nextjs) , tailwindui , react-query , miragejs .
+reactjs (nextjs) , tailwindcss , react-query , miragejs .